the-matrix/finite-state-machine/docs/Test-Contract.md

 *  ✓ You can get the next state for a transition
 *  ✓ You can retrieve all transitions
 *  ✓ You can retrieve all states
-*  ✓ A state graph supports proxy method calls to the underlying graph object
+*  ✓ A stategraph supports proxy method calls to the underlying graph object
 *  ✓ An exception is thrown for an unknown proxy method
 *  ✓ You can transition an object state with a stategraph
 *  ✓ You cannot transition an object from an unknown state